 Missing Apollo Line (success line)

-When the Apollo line is missing, it shows some dissatisfaction in the life choices or career choices.
-Success is still possible, however, the person may not be happy with what they have achieved.
+When the Apollo line is missing, it shows some dissatisfaction in life choices or career choices.
+Success is still possible, however, the person might not be happy with what they have achieved.
 (Some people just can never be rich enough.)
-So, if your Apollo line is missing, look to what you are doing and if it’s aligned with what you love in life.
+So, if your Apollo line is missing, look to what you are doing and if it aligns with what you love in life.

 ABOUT THE AUTHOR

 Sari Puhakka, expert hand analyst, writer, and artist.
 Sari has been studying hands for over 34 years.
 Destiny Palmistry is her second published book.
 She is originally from Toijala, Finland.
 Born in 1967.
 She emigrated to Sydney Australia in 1977 with her parents and three sisters.
 Since 1996, she became a mother of four children, currently residing in Queensland Australia.
 Sari initially wrote a motivational book and began reading palms and cards as a hobby.
 Now she is the Director at Hand Analysis Australia and holds workshops and attends events for readings.